 The Pennsylvania Senate Intergovernmental Operations Committee's ("Committee") subpoena duces tecum issued to the Pennsylvania Department of State ("DOS") requests voter and election-related information, including, voting data for registered voters in the Commonwealth of Pennsylvania, much of which is already publicly available.
 Nevertheless, Petitioners sued to stop its release, mischaracterizing the information requested as "private."
-Count III of the Petition for Review ("Petition") seeks an order declaring that the "voter information" the subpoena requests "is protected from disclosure under the Pennsylvania Election Code and DOS regulations."
-Petition at 51.
+Claim I of the Petition for Review ("Petition") seeks an order declaring that paragraphs 4 through 13 of the subpoena are "unenforceable" because they "[v]iolate the informational privacy rights" of Pennsylvania's registered voters.
+Petition ¶ 206; Prayer for Relief at (B)(1).
 Such an order would misstate and misconstrue both federal and state law.

-&lt;sup>1 No person or entity other than the Foundation and its counsel paid for the preparation of this brief or authored any party of this brief.
+1 No person or entity other than the Foundation and its counsel paid for the preparation of this brief or authored any party of this brief.

 This brief addresses Petitioners' repeated claim that the information sought by the subpoena is "private."
 See, e.g., Petition at 3.
-Petitioners rely on 4 Pa.
-Code 183.14(c)(3), which limits which categories of data may not be made available for "public inspection."
+Petitioners primarily rely on 4 Pa.
+Code § 183.14(c)(3), which limits which categories of data may not be made available for "public inspection."
 However, Respondents seek private data sharing between the Commonwealth's executive and legislative branches for the purpose of election-related research, which Section 183.14 does not address.
 Additionally, Petitioners wrongly claim that information regarding voters who hold certain jobs is automatically and wholly exempt from disclosure.
-In reality, the law provides certain individuals the ability to request to utilize an address other than their home address, for safety concerns.
-Regardless, much, if not all, of the data requested by the Committee is already a matter of public record under federal and Commonwealth law.
+In reality, the law provides certain individuals the ability to request to utilize an address other than their home addresses, for safety reasons.
+Regardless, much, if not all, of the data the Committee requests is already a matter of public record under federal and Commonwealth law.
 E.g., 52 U.S.C. § 20507(i)(1).
 Furthermore, recent and historical DOS practice undermines Petitioners' privacy concerns in these circumstances.
-When convenient, DOS willingly shares so-called "private voter information," including driver's license and partial Social Security numbers, with outside departments, and even private persons and out-of-state entities.
+When convenient, DOS willingly shares so-called "constitutionally protected personal information," including driver's license and partial Social Security numbers, with outside departments, and even private persons and out-ofstate entities.

 The Committee's efforts to examine the integrity of registration and voting data should be encouraged, not squelched.
 Data sharing-both public and private-is vital to effective maintenance of official voter lists and the free and just administration of elections.
 "State officials labor under a duty of accountability to the public in ensuring that voter lists include eligible voters and exclude ineligible ones in the most accurate manner possible.
 Without such transparency, public confidence in the essential workings of democracy will suffer."
-Project

-Vote/Voting for Am., Inc. v.
+Project Vote/Voting for Am., Inc. v.
 Long, 682 F.3d 331, 339 (4th Cir.
 2012).